Top 10 DAW Controllers

 Besides the ease of workflow, you will be able to save some time and finish your project much faster than doing it only with your keyboard and mouse.
 No matter if it is a 1-fader or 16-fader surface, having some physical help is always appreciated.

-If you think that we missed some important elements that we should’ve mention in this post, please let us know and we will make sure to cover that as well!
+If you think that we missed some important elements that we should’ve mentioned in this post, please let us know and we will make sure to cover that as well!